Ericliu001/SwiftUI-Architecture-Sample/README.md

 ## Best Practices

-1. **Single NavigationStack**: Use only one NavigationStack at the root
+1. **TabView with Multiple NavigationStacks**: Use a TabView at the root, with a separate NavigationStack for each tab
 2. **Type Safety**: Always use enum-based destinations
 3. **Protocol Dependencies**: Features should depend on protocols, not concrete types
 4. **Centralized Router**: Keep all navigation logic in one place
 5. **Testability**: Design for easy testing with mock implementations
+6. **State Retention**: Let each tab maintain its own navigation history for a better user experience

 ## Contributing